pulumi/docs/content/docs/tutorials/azure/azure-ts-aks-keda.md

 ---
-title: "Azure Kubernetes Service (AKS) cluster and Azure Functions with KEDA"
+title: "Azure Kubernetes Service (AKS) Cluster and Azure Functions with KEDA"
 no_edit_this_page: true
 ---